Communications and Marketing

 - Use the font, color, and paragraph styles that are included in this version of the website.
 Don’t import your own fonts and colors.

 - Only use photographs as images; don’t doctor up your images by adding words or colors.

-- If you feel constrained by these ground rules, contact someone in the Web Advisory Group, and they’ll help you create a web page that will appeal to your audience without having to mess with the look and feel of the site.
+- If you feel constrained by these ground rules, contact the Office of Communications and Marketing.
+They’ll help you create a web page that will appeal to your audience without having to mess with the look and feel of the site.

 - Be concise.
 Keep word counts low.
 Most basic informational pages should not exceed 500 words, and most top-level pages should be no more than 300 words.

 - Use an opening paragraph to summarize page content.